Mercedes-Benz Ranks Highest among Luxury Brands in New-Vehicle Sales Satisfaction for Second Consecutive Year

 About the Study

-Now in its 18th year, the study examines six factors that contribute to overall customer satisfaction with the new-vehicle purchase experience.
+The 2017 Taiwan Sales Satisfaction Index (SSI) Study examines six factors that contribute to overall customer satisfaction with the new-vehicle purchase experience.
 In order of importance, they are delivery process (20%); dealership facility (20%); salesperson (19%); deal (16%); delivery timing (13%); and sales initiation (12%).
-Sales satisfaction performance is reported as an index score based on a 1,000-point scale, with a higher score indicating higher customer satisfaction.
-This study examines sales satisfaction in the luxury market segment.
+The study examines sales satisfaction only in the luxury segment.

-The 2016 Taiwan SSI Study luxury segment is based on responses from 559 new-vehicle owners of luxury brands who purchased their vehicle between July 2015 and March 2016.
-The study, which was fielded from January through May 2016, measures new-vehicle owner satisfaction with the sales and delivery experiences from authorized dealers in Taiwan.
+The study, now in its 19th year, is based on responses from 635 new-vehicle owners in the luxury segment who purchased their vehicle between July 2016 and March 2017.
+The study, which was fielded from January through May 2017, measures new-vehicle owner satisfaction with the sales and delivery experiences from authorized dealers in Taiwan.

 Media Relations Contacts

 Aisling Carty; J.D.
 Power; Singapore; 65-6733 8980; email@example.com